medplum/medplum/packages/docs/src/pages/blueprints/patient-portal.md

 [Foo Medical](https://www.foomedical.com) shows the basics that are very common to medical practices, both in person and virtual care.
 You will notice that the application is completely white-label and is operating under a single domain.

-### Onboarding forms and paperwork
+### Onboarding questionnaires and paperwork

-Create forms for users, and put them in the app for them to fill out as needed.
-You can see an example on [Foo Medical](https://www.foomedical.com) and read in depth on [forms](../products/forms).
-You can see some sample forms on our [storybook](https://storybook.medplum.com/?path=/docs/medplum-questionnaireform--us-surgeon-general-family-health-portrait).
+Create questionnaires for users, and put them in the app for them to fill out as needed.
+You can see an example on [Foo Medical](https://www.foomedical.com) and read in depth on [questionnaires](../products/questionnaires).
+You can see some sample questionnaires on our [storybook](https://storybook.medplum.com/?path=/docs/medplum-questionnaireform--us-surgeon-general-family-health-portrait).

 ### Scheduling